P-EBT Program Information & Updates

 Assistance with Benefits for Students with Confirmed Eligibility

-If you have received confirmation that your child was eligible for P-EBT and are experiencing difficulty accessing benefits, please complete this online web form or click the link above, and we will work to resolve the issue.
+If you have received confirmation that your child was eligible for P-EBT and are experiencing difficulty accessing benefits, please complete this online web form or click the link below, and we will work to resolve the issue.

 New or replacement EBT cards may take up to four weeks to arrive via the US Postal Service.
 If you have not received your card after 30 days since receiveing a letter or robocall indicating that P-EBT benefits were issued, please complete an online web form for each child with your current address and contact information.